 Sheldon: "Soft Kitty" is for when you're sick.
 You're not sick.

-Casting Gag: The actors who play Leonard and Leslie previously played David and Darlene on Roseanne.
+The actors who play Leonard and Leslie previously played David and Darlene on Roseanne.
 Sheldon's mother is played by Laurie Metcalf, also from Roseanne.
 Christine Baranski co-starred in Cybill, also written/produced by Chuck Lorre (who was writer/producer for Roseanne).
+Bernadette's father is played by Casey Sander, who co-star Ed in Lorre's Grace Under Fire

 A species of bee has been named "Euglossa bazinga".